AdhiShak3008/TracePilot/README.md

 - Accepts a natural language query via REST API
 - Retrieves relevant chunks from a local knowledge base using keyword scoring
+- Assigns each chunk a `chunk_id` and `rank` for retrieval provenance
 - Builds a prompt and generates a response via an LLM (Groq / llama-3.1-8b-instant)
+- Classifies retrieval quality as `good`, `moderate`, or `poor` based on average score
-- Records the full trace: query, retrieved chunks, prompt, response, latency, model, timestamp
+- Records the full trace: query, retrieved chunks, prompt, response, latency, model, timestamp, and metrics
 - Persists traces to SQLite
-- Exposes endpoints to fetch and replay any trace
+- Exposes endpoints to fetch, replay, and compare traces
+- Replay traces are linked to their origin via `parent_trace_id`

 ---